ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 # Print settings
 I printed with 5 perimeters, 10 top/bottom layers, 20% infill.
 270°C hotend temperature, 70°C heated bed temperature.

+# Tips
+To reduce any play in the system, I wrapped some layers of [teflon wrap](https://amzn.eu/d/0cYW6pJp) around the threaded rods and pushed the 608zz bearings and ball rods over it.

 # CAD resources
 Linear guide <br>